SURFnet/grouphub.api/README.md

 ## Requirements

+ - sshd (with a configured 'deployment' user)
- - apache2
+ - apache2 (vhost see below)
- - mysql
+ - mysql (with a configured user and database)
  - git
  - acl
  - php
    * php5-intl
    * php5-curl
    * php5-apcu

- - ssh access

-Consider setting `opcache.validate_timestamps = 0` in php.ini for a lot of free performance!
+Consider setting `opcache.validate_timestamps` to `0` in php.ini for a lot of free performance!

+Also make sure there is a directory `/project/dir/` available which is writable by the `deployment` user.

-## Vhost
+### Vhost

 Minimum requirements: